philipturner/ue5-nanite-macos/README.md

 ---

-Follow [this guide (1)](https://docs.unrealengine.com/5.0/en-US/downloading-unreal-engine-source-code), starting with step 3 of "Downloading the Source Code".
-The instructions below are adapted from [this guide (2)](https://docs.unrealengine.com/5.0/en-US/building-unreal-engine-from-source), which is slightly outdated.
-Do not actually run through (2).
+Follow [this guide](https://docs.unrealengine.com/5.0/en-US/downloading-unreal-engine-source-code), starting with step 3 of "Downloading the Source Code".
+The instructions below are adapted from [another guide](https://docs.unrealengine.com/5.0/en-US/building-unreal-engine-from-source), which is slightly outdated.
+Do not follow the latter guide.

 Click <b>Menu Bar > Product > Build</b>.
 The command fails because an `Info.plist` is not generated.
 In the project navigator, select <b>Engine > UE5</b>.
 Click the <b>Build Settings</b> tab, then look at <b>TARGETS</b> on the left.
 Select <b>UE5</b>, which has a gray (not blue) App Store icon next to it.
 In the build settings search bar, type "generate info".
 Only one setting pops up: "Generate Info.plist File".
 Change its value from "No" to "Yes".